The Placentia Assembly

 The PCF site and Jack's blog give the impression of low-key humility.
-But judging from how Jack handled Samuel's visit in 2003, authoritarianism and intolerance of disagreement still operate beneath the velvet glove.
-At least one other former Assembly also maintains control Geftakys-style, as testified by a college student who experienced a painful exit in 2006 a year and a half after' coming into fellowship'.
+But judging from how Jack handled Samuel's visit in 2003, authoritarianism and intolerance of disagreement are still operative principles.
+At least one other former Assembly continues to maintain control Geftakys-style, as testified by a college student who experienced a painful exit in 2006 a year and a half after' coming into fellowship'.

 A Geftakys Assembly was begun in 1984 at the Round Table facility of the Placentia Women's Club to relieve crowding at the Fullerton Assembly.
 Leaders appointed by George Geftakys were Joe Bush, Kurt Byword, Tom Summerford, Jack Hanson (J. Robert Hanson), Sterling Bennett, and Ron Womack.
 As in all the Assemblies, the Placentia Assembly was not autonomous prior to 2003; the leaders were directly accountable to G. Geftakys, and sent the local tithes and offerings to Fullerton after paying for certain local expenses.
 Direction came from the Fullerton Workers meeting.